 In this article, I’m going to review the good and the bad of Nizoral shampoo so you can make an informed decision about whether you should be using it.

 This will include a look at its mechanisms, possible side effects, costs, and more.

 What is Nizoral Shampoo?

 This product is produced by numerous companies, each of which are fairly similar to one another.

-ypically, the initial period of treatment requires using Nizoral shampoo twice a week for one month which is to be reduced to only a single use every other week if the issue remains chronic.
+Nizoral shampoo is not intended to be a daily use shampoo, and should only be used as directed.
+Typically, the initial period of treatment requires using Nizoral shampoo twice a week for one month which is to be reduced to only a single use every other week if the issue remains chronic.

 Does Nizoral Shampoo Really Work?